factorial-io/factorial-frontend-stack/docs/migration-guide.md

 ### Remove obsolete dependencies

-Once you can successfully build with `@factorial/frontend-stack-core` you can remove a lot of obsolete dependencies from your project. :fireworks
+Once you can successfully build with `@factorial/frontend-stack-core` you can remove a lot of obsolete dependencies from your project. :fireworks:

 Everything related towards …